mjeanmar/mdi-basic-training/_docs/R and Shiny/page-layout.md

 <https://www.google.com/search?q=R+Shiny+grid+layout>

-The most important Shiny functions you need to learn, that are used heavily throughout MDI apps, are:
+The most important Shiny functions you need to learn, which are used heavily throughout MDI apps, are:

 - fluidRow()